 In your dashboard settings, you can choose between PayPal and bank transfer.

-Now, when will you get paid exactly?
+So, when will you get paid?

 Monumetric uses a net-60 payout schedule.
 This means that the ad income you earn this month will be paid after 60 days after the end of the month.

 Thus, your January ad revenue is paid in early April.
 It’s a long time to wait for your income, but it’s pretty normal with managed ad networks.

 Once you get the ball rolling, it makes for a nice passive income every month.

 Whether or not you should join Monumetric is fully up to you.

 If you meet the minimum Monumetric traffic requirements, give them a try.